 A major consideration in this rethink is the relatively short useful lifetime of many of these products, in comparison to the long lifetime of the material in the environment [2] (sometimes running into centuries) and subsequent breakdown to micro-plastics [3].
 This is coupled with a lack of adequate disposal and recycling systems and poses a serious problem and negative impact on the environment [4].
 This impact has raised serious questions about our consumption of plastic and whether we should phase out certain products completely, especially single use plastics and those products that offer little value and benefit compared to the harm that they do in the environment.
 It also raises controversial debates about: the depth and nature of our dependence; who should be responsible for driving change; and which of the many plastics that we now take for granted can we really do without.

-During 2018, governments and businesses around the world acted to reduce use of some items with bans on cosmetics containing microbeads and plastic straws, and bans and charges for single-use plastic bags [5].
+During 2018, governments and businesses around the world acted to reduce use of some items with bans on cosmetics containing microbeads and plastic straws, together with bans and charges for single-use plastic bags [5].
 Much of the media and public focus has been on tackling avoidable plastic use and environmental impact.
 However, despite their undoubted environmental impact, a number of plastics have enabled significant developments in energy infrastructure, medicine, health services, transport, and food production.
 The benefits to society through improved standards of living have meant that we have fast come to depend on this material at the heart of many of our most vital services and practices.
 This chapter will explore some of the plastics that have become vital in maintaining the shape of our societies and their role in our modern lives.

-When we came to depend on plastics
+17.2 When we came to depend on plastics

 Before synthetic plastics were developed from fossil fuel, polymeric materials were made from natural compounds.
 They have been used by humans from as early as 1200 BC, when the Olmec people created rubber from latex and vine extract.
 Over time we discovered how to produce more and more sophisticated polymers from natural ingredients.
 For example, shellac is a resin secreted by the female lac insect, Kerria lacca.
-This early plastic has been used for at least 3,000 years [6] and even in recent times it has been used: as a protective coating for electronics; as a varnish for furniture; and predominantly, before the use of modern vinyl, in the production of records.
-There was an estimated 18,000 tonnes of shellac used in record manufacture in Europe between 1931 and 1928 [7].
+This early plastic has been used for at least 3000 years [6] and even in recent times it has been used: as a protective coating for electronics; as a varnish for furniture; and predominantly, before the use of modern vinyl, in the production of records.
+There was an estimated 18 000 tonnes of shellac used in record manufacture in Europe between 1931 and 1928 [7].
 However, shellac is not as durable as modern plastics as it susceptible to damage from water and solvents.

 Another important precursor to synthetic plastics was celluloid, derived from cellulose.
 The first celluloid was “Parkesine” which was invented in 1856.
 This solid, versatile material, which was tough and could hold its shape, set the scene for a wave of similar materials that were used to make a range of everyday items, such as piano keys, combs, jewellery boxes, handles, spectacle frames and cinematic film.
 The latter giving a media for a vast and popular film industry.
 Another early plastic that shaped modern life and our relationship with plastic is the natural rubber, gutta percha, from the Palaquium gutta tree.
 This thermoplastic material was used from the mid-1800s enabling telecom wires to be laid at the bottom of the ocean and for electronic wires to be insulated.